openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 Using Re-Run to Create a Course
 ********************************************

-Before you re-run a course, make sure that its settings and content are complete.
-Additions and changes that you make to the original course after you create the new course are not propagated to the new course.

 .. only:: Partners

   Only edX Partner Managers have the permissions needed to re-run a course.
 To